AndreiD/SimpleChat/README.md

 Create a new firebase project https://firebase.google.com/console/ and keep your google-service.json file somewhere safe.

-Clone, fork or download a zip, check the files.
-It's just a big main file with everything inside :), an adaptor, and few utilities.
+Clone, fork or download a zip and check the files.
+There's no magic inside and I've tried to keep everything as simple as possible.

+#### Step 3 (Optional)

+You might want to implement your auth system, using firebase or your own.

+#### Step 4

+???

+#### Step 5

+Profit

 ### License